EffDuBois/Movie-Prediction/README.md

 # Movie Prediction

+I did this project to check out scikit learn and basic prediction algoritms

 This project demonstrates the usage of the `cosine_similarity` function from the `sklearn` library for calculating similarity between movie ratings.
 It also involves data preprocessing techniques.

 ## Getting Started